jobyreuben/journals/_JOURNALS/pocs.md

 ## Substrate (PoCS)

-*Special Thanks for Ajay Joshua and Purva Chaudhari for contributing to the conceptualization of the Substrate-based Proof of Contract Stake (PoCS) design*
+*Special Thanks to Ajay Joshua and Purva Chaudhari for contributing to the conceptualization of the Substrate-based Proof of Contract Stake (PoCS) design*

 ### Substrate's Native NPoS Staking Model